emil10001/OttoExampleAndroid/README.md

 # Otto Example

 This is a simple implementation of Square's Otto Event Bus.
-This app is currently not functioning

 ## Otto Event Bus